 People matter.
 Human rights matter.
 Undeniably, we all want the same thing: happiness, dignity, equality, and to be treated with respect of our human rights.
 We are creating opportunities and freedoms that don’t already exist for artisans around the world.
 We want artisan communities to benefit from what we know to be true: that given a choice, people want their beautiful things to do beautiful things in the world.

 Sapahn was born in rural Thailand, where founder Brooke Mullen discovered artisan communities who handcrafted incredibly beautiful, high-quality pieces but faced market challenges, and their livelihood depended on the sales.
 They had minimal bargaining power and a lack of adequate resources.
 We asked ourselves: What can we do?

 Our journey continued in Burma, where we met Marie Tu, a gifted young woman who was held back from great opportunities because of her gender and underprivileged background.
 In order to break this mold, she explained the need for higher education.
 Again, we found ourselves asking: What can we do?
 Is it possible solve both problems?

 We did.
 Our solution was Sapahn, which means 'bridge' in Thai.
 We provide a sustainable market for artisans to sell their goods and utilized a human rights-based approach to how we do business.
 Using the first three years’ profits, we were able to send Marie Tu to school in Thailand.
 Where is she today?
 Working on grassroots education through the United Nations Development Project in Burma.

 This is how our story began in 2008, when Lincoln, Nebraska natives Matt and Brooke Mullen embarked on their journey to Thailand to pursue their graduate degrees in human rights.
 Matt completed his PhD in Human Rights & Peace & Conflict Studies.
-He is a lecture at Mahidol University and conducts research.
+He is a lecturer at Mahidol University and conducts research.
 Brooke saw an opportunity to build a bridge and created Sapahn.

 Sapahn was created in April 2010 and currently partners with nine artisan communities throughout Thailand, empowering nearly 500 artisans.